-Hamptons hotspot Montauk all to yourself
+How to have Hamptons hotspot Montauk all to yourself

 The resort features other exclusive amenities such as pop-up fitness classes led by best-of-the-best NYC instructors and Higher Dose infrared saunas.
 And if you like it so much you'd like to move in, you can.
 Gurney's residences are situated adjacent to the resort and allow home owners to enjoy all the amenities of the hotel.

-Gurney's s the essence of luxury and lifestyle in Montauk, and this top resort brand is only continuing to expand.
+Gurney's is the essence of luxury and lifestyle in Montauk, and this top resort brand is only continuing to expand.

-Gurney's Resorts recently purchased the Montauk Yacht Club Resort, now known as Gurney's Montauk Yacht Club & Resort.
-The new property is set to close its doors this winter to undergo $13 million in renovations before next summer.
-This sister property will likely attract many patrons of the Gurney's brand and offer a different experience situated on Lake Montauk.
+Gurney's Resorts recently purchased the Montauk Yacht Club Resort, now known as Gurney's Star Island Resort & Marina.
+The property is set to reopen in May after a $13 million upgrade.

 Hero Beach Club is a simpler yet still trendy spot.
 While it doesn't have all of the amenities of the Gurney's resorts, it's situated on a quiet beach and is closer to town.